kubevela/kubevela.github.io/docs/end-user/component-delivery.md

            	           	                                     	to receive external network traffic.
 ```

 Let's take several typical component types as example to introduce the usage of KubeVela component delivery.
-If you want to directly view how Cloud Services are used, please read [Integrate Cloud Service][2].
+If you want to directly view how Cloud Services are used, please read [Integrated Cloud Service][2].

-## Using service-based components (webservice)
+## Using Service-Based Components (Web Service)

 Service-oriented components are components that support external access to services with the container as the core, and their functions cover the needs of most of he microservice scenarios.